Skip to main content

 Mud flows and debris flows

-Mudflows and debris flows (we will treat them as synonymous) happen when a dense muddy matrix (slurry of sediment and water) is capable of moving and supporting large clasts.
+Mudflows and debris flows (we will treat them as synonymous) happen when a dense muddy matrix (a slurry of sediment and water) is capable of moving and supporting large clasts.
 They can be subaerial or subaqueous.
-Although I cannot embed it in this page, there is a great video of an active debris flow available on Youtube via Storyful at https://youtu.be/Fsh5E9m3PrM?si=DSFONNDTEzY305d7.
+Although we cannot embed it in this page, there is a great video of an active debris flow available on Youtube via Storyful at https://youtu.be/Fsh5E9m3PrM?si=DSFONNDTEzY305d7.

 Debris flow deposits are typically poorly sorted, have a sandy/muddy matrix, show little internal organization, and often have large “floating” clasts.